 # chkconfig autofs on

-Above example enables autofs system service in all run levels.
-You can verify if service state is set properly as specified in command, by viewing chkconfig –list output.
+autofs system service at all run levels.
+You can verify if the service state is set properly as specified in the command, by viewing

 4. Disable service

-To disable service at certain/all run levels, sane above command can be used only ‘off’ state needs to be specified at then end instead of ‘on’ state.
+To disable service at certain/all run levels, sane above command can be used only ‘off’ state needs to be specified at the end instead of ‘on’ state.

 Make a note that this change is not immediate.
-Enabling or disabling services will change settings but takes effect only when system will enter specific run level after execution of command.
+Enabling or disabling services will change settings but takes effect only when the system will enter a specific run level after the execution of the command.

 5. Enable xinetd managed service:

-Since xinetd managed services cant be tagged to run-levels, you can not specify –level option with commands associated to them.
-To enable xinetd managed service, you need to mention service name followed by ‘on’ state.
+xinetd managed service, you need to mention the service name followed by ‘on’ state.

 # chkconfig rsync on